hyperledger/identus-docs/documentation/docs/concepts/trust-frameworks.md

 The attorney can then present that document or verifiable credential to clients, law firms, etc., for verification.

-> We should have a diagram here showing a hierarchy.
-Will work on a doodle to provide to design.

 ## Trust registry

 A trust registry exists because a Trust/Governance Framework creates and manages it.
 Its sole purpose is to make a transparent trail of trusted issuers and, in some cases, verifiers.
 Trust registries not only establish a mechanism to verify issuers and their authority, but it also keeps blockchain transactions to a minimum, keeping costs down.

 > **Note:** Repositories are the best candidate for distributing a single source of truth across many sources and maintaining transparency.
 Another benefit of the repository is that the Trust/Governance Framework could have its governing rules and processes published, maintain a versioning history, and efficiently distribute updates.

-> Will link to the PPPGF as an example.
+The Atala PRISM Pioneer Program has a functioning trust framework that is available [here](https://github.com/AtalaPRISMTribe/PPPGF) as an example.